4 Tips for Exercising With Hypertrophic Cardiomyopathy | MyHeartDiseaseTeam

 • Aerobic cardiovascular exercise should typically target 60 percent of heart rate reserve.

-• Weight training should consist of light weights and high repetitions, and should avoid heavy weights that put more strain on the system.
+• Weight training should consist of light weights and high repetitions, and you should avoid heavy weights that put more strain on your system.

-• Exercise should be performed at low to moderate intensity and not at high intensity.
+• Exercise should be performed at low to moderate intensity, not at high intensity.

 3. Consider Your Environment